-Carson Wentz played like an MVP in 2017.
-Is it possible for him to recapture it?
+Carson Wentz may never again play like an MVP.
+Analysts say he can still improve the Commanders.

 “How we judge Carson Wentz this year will be … those throws,” Bowen said.
 “You're going to have to be consistent and accurate and throw with anticipation from the pocket.
 Because the scheme works.
 There's no question the scheme works.
 It's just going to come down to his ability to function and produce in that offense and make the plays in critical game situations.”

-Despite the potential pitfalls, despite the unlikelihood of Wentz returning to 2017 levels of production, Cole argued Washington is better with him than it was with any other quarterback from the last two years.
+Despite the potential pitfalls, despite the unlikelihood of Wentz returning to 2017 levels of production, Cole argued Washington is better with him than it was with any other quarterback from the past two seasons.
 The variance roller coaster may be difficult to ride, and the public opinion of Washington’s trade will likely depend on whether Wentz can ever recapture his form from 2018-19, which Cole said might be more a realistic expectation.

 “At least there is some upside, if everything is going right for him,” the analyst said.
 “If the team is willing to take that chance, it could pay off.”